Weekly Market Insights: October 7th, 2024

 Cornerstone Financial Advisory, LLC

-Weekly Market Insights – March 4, 2024
+Weekly Market Insights | September 3rd, 2024

 This Week: Key Economic Data

-Tuesday: Factory Orders.
-ISM Services Index.
+Tuesday: ISM Manufacturing Index.
+Construction Spending.

 Friday: Employment Situation.
+Fed Official John Williams speaks.

-Source: Investors Business Daily – Econoday economic calendar; February 27, 2024
+Source: Investors Business Daily – Econoday economic calendar; August 30, 2024

 The Econoday economic calendar lists upcoming U.S. economic data releases (including key economic indicators), Federal Reserve policy meetings, and speaking engagements of Federal Reserve officials.
 The content is developed from sources believed to be providing accurate information.
 The forecasts or forward-looking statements are based on assumptions and may not materialize.
 The forecasts also are subject to revision.